Top of Page

 • Emergency and Intensive Care Unit Workers

-If you need your ACLS certification ASAP or if you just don't have enough time to attend a full class our AHA blended course format may be the best option for you.
-The blended course format is recommended for ACLS re-certification.
-If initial certification is needed please see our in-person course listings.
+If you need your ACLS certification as soon as possible or if you just don't have enough time to attend a full class, our American Heart Association blended course format may be the best option for you.
+We recommend the blended course format for ACLS re-certification.
+If initial certification is needed, please see our in-person course listings.

-Participants will receive the same AHA ACLS course completion card as our in-person course upon successful completion of both the online eLearning and in-person skill evaluation.
+• receive the same American Heart Association ACLS course completion card as our in-person course, upon successful completion of both the online eLearning and in-person skill evaluation.

 Return to top of page